joelsrubin/sure-app/README.md

-### Build a React application with the following two screens:
+## Build a React application with the following two screens:

 - [x] 1.
 Rating Information
 - [x] 2.
 Quote Overview

-### Running the App:
+## Running the App:

-After cloning the repo, in the terminal run the following commands:
+After cloning the repo, cd into the directory and, in the terminal, run the following commands:

 1. `npm install`
 2. `npm run build`
 3. `npm run dev`

+To run the test suite, run the following in the terminal:

+4. `npm run test`

+## Project Requirements:

 These two screens will hit our API described below to generate a quote for the customer.